 Set over 9 hectares, the gardens are not enormous, but are neat, with well-kept flower beds.
 You can explore the walled garden with its vegetables, orchard, and dahlia beds.

-The Summer House had several uses over the years.
-In the 1600s it was used as a Banqueting House, where guests would retire for dessert.
-Later, in the 1800s, it was used as a Tea House and then a pigeon house.
+In the 1600s, it was used as a Banqueting House where guests would retire for dessert.
+During the 1800s, it was repurposed as a Tea House and later transformed into a pigeon house!

 The Hundred Guinea Oak Tree

-One special tree to look out for in the Vyne gardens is the Hundred Guinea Oak.
-This ancient tree is thought to be 650 years old, thanks to John Chute.
+One special tree to spot in The Vyne gardens is the ancient Hundred Guinea Oak, believed to be around 650 years old, thanks to John Chute.

-Diary entries reveal that during the Battle of Trafalgar a naval officer made Chute an offer of £100 for the tree.
-The officer was so desperate for timber that when Chute declined, he returned the next day with a new offer of 100 guineas.
-This just led Chute to hold his ground, stating that “Any tree that increases in value by £5 overnight is too valuable an investment to lose”.
+According to diary entries, during the Battle of Trafalgar, a naval officer offered Chute £100 for the tree, desperate for its timber.
+When Chute declined, the officer returned the next day with an increased offer of 100 guineas.
+Unmoved, Chute famously replied, “Any tree that increases in value by £5 overnight is too valuable an investment to lose.”

-It’s amazing to look up at the tree today, imagining that King Henry VIII would have stood in the very same spot.
+It’s incredible to look up at the tree today and imagine that King Henry VIII might have once stood in the very same spot.

 Practical Information:-